Rick Perry tapped to be energy secretary under Donald Trump, reports say

 “He has a lot of experience in ag policy,” Riddlesperger said.
 “Perry is famous as governor for running Texas Enterprise Fund, which made him a little unpopular in some of the other states for luring jobs to his state.
 It gives him the gravitas you might want.”

-Perry’s political career runs the gambit in Texas.
+Perry’s political career runs the gamut in Texas.
 He started as a Democratic state Rep. in 1984, even endorsing Al Gore’s presidential bid in 1988 before becoming a Republican in 1989.

 In 1990, Perry successfully won statewide office as agriculture commissioner and parlayed a successful reelection in 1994 to become lieutenant governor in 1998.